Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

 The drinks reception used to be taken up with a vast amount of group photos and that would be it.

 Times change and photography has evolved in a lot of respects.

 Group shots are normally restricted to less than half an hour but the you and your partner will still be going off for a couple shoot.

 Couple shoot + Group Shots = Not much time for you to enjoy your drinks reception properly or even see it.

 It’s your wedding so it’s down to your preference but I have three big bits of advice I’d like to share.

-Firstly book a photographer who can bring a “second shooter” with them.
+Firstly book a photographer that either work exclusively as a two-person team.
+The next best to this would be someone who can bring a “second shooter” with them.

-Two shots of the whole wedding party (one serious and one funny) is probably enough – trust in the fact that your photographer is going to capture the day.
+Two shots of the whole wedding party (one serious and one funny) is probably enough.

 This ensures that the proper essence and emotion of the day is captured.
 There’s nothing quite as unnatural as having a camera shoved in your face and being asked to act natural!